 - Acquire insider knowledge from someone with years of experience in the market

 Let’s get you moving forward in your quest to obtain permanent residence in European countries and citizenship by naturalization.
 Contact us by filling out the contact form below.

 Watch our Spain and Portugal comparison video

 Frequently Asked Questions about Spain vs. Portugal Golden Visa Programs

 What is Portugal's Golden Visa program?

-Portugal’s Golden Visa program fast-tracks Portuguese residency in exchange for a qualifying investment in the nation.
+The Portugal golden visa program fast-tracks Portuguese residency in exchange for a qualifying investment in the nation.
 The initial Golden Visa grants holders a temporary Golden Visa residence permit for a year, with options for renewal for up to five years.
 After five years, the main applicant is eligible to apply for a permanent residence permit and is eligible to try and obtain European citizenship.

 What is Spain's Golden Visa program?

-Spain’s Golden Visa program is a residency-by-investment scheme that grants non-EU foreigners residency rights in exchange for a qualifying investment.
+The Spanish Golden Visa permit is a residency-by-investment scheme that grants non-EU foreigners residency rights in exchange for a qualifying investment.
 Successful applicants and their family members are issued a residency visa that leads to permanent residency after five years, and Spanish citizenship after ten years.